 Drop by the website to buy your complete access pass to all the videos.
 The pass is only $97 and you get to watch and listen from the comfort of your own home (or car!).

-I’m an affiliate for this conference, as well as a speaker, so this post contains affiliate links.
+I’m an affiliate for this conference, as well as a speaker, so This post contains affiliate links; as an Amazon Associate, I earn from qualifying purchases.